Gibberlings3/transitions/transitions/readme.transitions.english.txt

 * Bubb and CamDawg for helping me get through a cut-scene/override fiasco, arrays syntax, and showing me that EVAL EVAL is an actual thing (who'd a thunk!) - LOVE YOU FOREVER!!!
 * Bubb again for showing me how to fix TriggerOverride.
 Thank you thank you thank you!!!
 * Gwendolyne, Bartimaeus and kjeron for the help on my first custom innate spell
+* Sam. for getting me over the hurdle on swapping out TIS tiles
 * Mike1072 for help with the legal stuff
 * Thank you beta testers and proofreaders!: jastey and igi :)
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions